hashiprobr/nfp-index/README.md

 * maximization of readability.

-In other words, they are not adequate for production environments.
-Instead, their goal is improving intrinsic motivation in programming classes, by providing a balance between competence, autonomy, and relatedness, the three innate psychological needs defined by the [Self-Determination Theory of R. M.
+In other words, they are *not adequate for production environments*.
+Instead, their goal is *improving intrinsic motivation in programming classes*, by providing a balance between *competence*, *autonomy*, and *relatedness*, the three innate psychological needs defined by the [Self-Determination Theory of R.
-Ryan and E. L.
+M. Ryan and E. L.
 Deci](https://selfdeterminationtheory.org/SDT/documents/2000_RyanDeci_SDT.pdf).

 **Competence**, the desire to master the requirements and control the outcome,